AnChavez2026/cse15l-lab-reports/lab1.md

 # Lab Report 1
 **how to log into a course-specific account on ieng6**

-**1. Installing Visual Studio code. **
+**Step 1: Installing Visual Studio code. **

-* Click this link to take you to the download page below [Link](https://code.visualstudio.com/download) The page should look soomething like this:
+* Click this link to take you to the download page below [Link](https://code.visualstudio.com/download)
+  * The page should look soomething like this:
 ![Image](VSC step 1.png)

 * Next, Click on your respective download.
 For these instruction I will demonstrate downloading Visual Studio code on windows.